Anatomical feature-prioritized loss for enhanced MR to CT translation: Method

 The AFP loss introduced in this study is a versatile function, adaptable to various synthesis and translation tasks within medical imaging.
 Depending on the specific synthesis task, the AFP loss can be combined with a global reconstruction loss, such as the traditional L1 loss, to maintain a correct range of intensities.
 A general recommendation is to start with a global network trained with L1 loss to establish a baseline intensity reconstruction and then fine-tune the model with our AFP loss to refine the anatomical structures.
 This approach ensures a two-step process: an initial global generation step followed by a local anatomical refinement step.

 For tasks involving the generation of fine structures, such as vessels or bronchi, it may be preferable to use only the AFP loss from the beginning.
 In such cases, L1 loss should be avoided due to its tendency to produce blurred reconstructions, which can obscure fine details.
-The AFP loss excels in these scenarios by focusing on precise anatomical fidelity without being influenced by global intensity differences.
+The AFP loss is designed to prioritize anatomical fidelity, aiming to enhance the preservation of fine structures while being less sensitive to global intensity variations.

 While we illustrate this loss using pre-trained U-Net models, our approach can be adapted to any CNN trained on medical data.
 The AFP loss serves as a robust addition to medical image synthesis and translation tasks, enhancing the capability to generate high-fidelity anatomical structures.